-The day after the meeting on December 16, Mishin discussed repair efforts at Site 31 with Marshall Nikolai Krylov, the Commander of the Strategic Missile Forces, who gave permission to "cannibalize" available launch structures from one of the pads for the R-7 ICBM at the military launch site in Plesetsk.
+On December 17, Mishin discussed repair efforts at Site 31 with Marshall Nikolai Krylov, the Commander of the Strategic Missile Forces, who gave permission to "cannibalize" available launch structures from one of the pads for the R-7 ICBM at the military launch site in Plesetsk.

 As a result, it was decided not to rely on the activation of the emergency escape rockets via the KRL radio channel even during the next attempt to launch the Soyuz spacecraft (Vehicle 7K-OK No. 3).
 However all other upgrades in the wake of the December 14 accident had to be completed by January 10 of the next year.
 (774) In the meantime, the OKB-1 management had to switch its attention to the upcoming lunar fly-by missions of the 7K-L1 spacecraft.

 The Soyuz launch disaster was never officially announced.
 On the day after the accident, Kamanin watched the film footage of the fire at the launch pad, but it had been recorded from a very remote vantage point and the camera had begun rolling only after the activation of the emergency escape system and the following explosions.
 (742)